Sylvia Pasquel

-Sylvia Pasquel (born Silvia Banquells Pinal, 13 October 1949) is a Mexican actress.
+Sylvia Banquells Pinal (born 13 October 1950), known professionally as Sylvia Pasquel, is a Mexican actress.

 Career

 1960s

 At the age of nineteen, Pasquel did her first movie, El Despertar del Lobo (The Wolf's Awakening).
 That movie was made in 1968, the year in which Pasquel became very famous in Mexico.
 She followed her first film with her telenovela debut, in Los Inconformes (The Nonconformists).